 Abiotic stresses are the primary constraint to development and yield of plants in the farming area.
-Among them, salt stress is a main pressing issue in arid and semi-arid regions of the world.
+Among them, salt stress is a main pressing issue in parched and semi-dry zones of the world.
 The detrimental effects that salinity has on plant development include osmotic and oxidative stress, mineral deficiency, nutritional imbalance, or a combination of these factors [28, 29].